dtang04/iota/README.md

 Open [http://localhost:8000/](http://localhost:8000/) to:

-- Choose transcription provider (OpenAI or local Whisper)
+- Record locally with Whisper
 - Configure models/encodings and optional Ollama summarization
-- Record directly in the browser via MediaRecorder
 - Download transcripts and summaries as `.txt`

-When deploying to Render, you only need to set `OPENAI_API_KEY` in the dashboard if you plan to use the OpenAI provider; otherwise leave it unset and select Local Whisper in the UI.
+When deploying to Render, no OpenAI API key is needed because transcription runs locally.

 ### 5. Project Structure